SDL101/network-security-dashboard/README.md

 ```
 network-security-dashboard/
 ├── README.md                   # (The current file you are reading now) Project documentation and setup instructions
+├── LICENSE                     # MIT License file (one of the most permissive open-source licenses - use repo however you'd like)
 ├── .gitignore                  # Git ignore rules
 ├── backend                     # Backend server and network monitoring code folder/directory
 │   ├── database.py             # Database models and SQLAlchemy setup